hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/auth-in-remix/6-setup-hasura-jwt-parsing.md

 Usually with Firebase Auth and Hasura we can use the [standard JWK url as described here](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt.html#firebase).

-However with Firebase Session cookies they need a different format which we'll have to add manually.
+However, with Firebase Session cookies they need a different format which we'll have to add manually.
 Hopefully in the future this can improve.

 1. In `login.tsx` add `console.log(cookie)` after `const cookie = await admin.auth().createSessionCookie(idToken, { expiresIn });` and go through the login process to get the cookie JWT token